JanssenProject/jans/docs/admin/auth-server/endpoints/client-registration.md

               --data '{"redirect_uris": ["https://my.jans.client/page"]}'
  ```

-If the registration is successful, Janssen Server will send response as below:
+If the registration is successful, Janssen Server will respond with http response code `201` with JSON body as shown
+in example below:

 ```json
 {